 Nominating and Corporate Governance Committee.
-Our Nominating and Corporate Governance Committee met four times during 2020 and has four members, James Geraghty (Chairman), Ann Barbier, M.D., Ph.D., Michael Richman, and Maya R. Said, Sc.D.
+Our Nominating and Corporate Governance Committee met four times during 2022 and has four members, James Geraghty (Chairman), Ann Barbier, M.D., Ph.D., Michael Richman and Maya R. Said, Sc.D.
 The Board of Directors has determined that all members of the Nominating and Corporate Governance Committee qualify as independent under the definition promulgated by The Nasdaq Stock Market.
-Our Nominating and Corporate Governance Committee's responsibilities are set forth in the Nominating and Corporate Governance Committee's written charter and include evaluating and making recommendations to the full Board of Directors as to the composition or organization and governance of the Board of Directors and its committees, evaluating and making recommendations as to potential director candidates, evaluating the performance of current members of the Board of Directors, overseeing the process for CEO and other executive officer succession planning, and developing and recommending governance guidelines for the Company.
+Our Nominating and Corporate Governance Committee's responsibilities are set forth in the Nominating and Corporate Governance Committee's written charter and include evaluating and making recommendations to the full Board of Directors as to the composition or organization and governance of the Board of Directors, overseeing the process for CEO and other executive officer succession planning and developing and recommending governance guidelines for the Company.

-In addition, under our current corporate governance policies, the Nominating and Corporate Governance Committee considers candidates recommended by stockholders as well as from other sources such as other directors or officers, third-party search firms, or other appropriate sources.
+In addition, under our current corporate governance policies, the Nominating and Corporate Governance Committee considers candidates recommended by stockholders as well as from other sources such as other directors or officers, third-party search firms or other appropriate sources.
 Once identified, the Nominating and Corporate Governance Committee will evaluate a candidate's qualifications in accordance with our Nominating and Corporate Governance Committee Policy Regarding Qualifications of Directors appended to our Nominating and Corporate Governance Committee's written charter.
-Threshold criteria include: personal integrity and sound judgment, business and professional skills and experience, independence, knowledge of the industry, possible conflicts of interest, the extent to which the candidate would fill a present need on the Board of Directors, diversity among the Board of Directors, and concern for the long-term interests of the stockholders.
+Threshold criteria include: personal integrity and sound judgment, business and professional skills and experience, independence, knowledge of the industry, possible conflicts of interest, the extent to which the candidate would fill a present need on the Board of Directors, diversity among the Board of Directors and concern for the long-term interests of the stockholders.

-Our Nominating and Corporate Governance Committee has not adopted a formal policy in connection with the consideration of director nominations or selection of nominees.
-However, the Nominating and Corporate Governance Committee will consider issues of diversity among its members in identifying and considering nominees for director and strive where appropriate to achieve a diverse balance of backgrounds, perspectives, experience, age, gender, ethnicity, and professional experience on the Board of Directors and its committees.
+The Nominating and Corporate Governance Committee will consider issues of diversity among its members in identifying and considering nominees for director and strive where appropriate to achieve a diverse balance of backgrounds, perspectives, experience, age, gender, ethnicity and professional experience on the Board of Directors and its committees.

 If a stockholder wishes to propose a candidate for consideration as a nominee for election to the Board of Directors, it must follow the procedures described in our Bylaws and in "Stockholder Proposals and Nominations for Director" at the end of this proxy statement.
 In general, persons recommended by stockholders will be considered on the same basis as candidates from other sources.
-Any such recommendation should be made in writing to the Nominating and Corporate Governance Committee at: Pieris Pharmaceuticals, Inc., 255 State Street, 9th Floor, Boston, Massachusetts 02109, Attn: Corporate Secretary.
-Such recommendation should be accompanied by the following information concerning each recommending stockholder and the beneficial owner, if any, on whose behalf the nomination is made:
+Any such recommendation should be made in writing to the Nominating and Corporate Governance Committee at: Pieris Pharmaceuticals, Inc., 225 Franklin Street, 26th Floor, Boston, Massachusetts 02110, Attn: Corporate Secretary.
+Such recommendation should be accompanied by the candidate's name, appropriate biographical information, relevant qualifications, and any other information as required by our Bylaws.
+The recommendation must be delivered prior to the same deadline for director nominations not for inclusion in the proxy materials as discussed in "Stockholder Proposals and Nominations for Director" at the end of this proxy statement.